mistakenchicken/gt7-extramenus/README.md

 - This was quickly put together, there is barely any testing, so run it at your own risk.
 Feel free to modify the script to your liking.

 ## Features
-- Poc that farms 4 star and engine swap tickets from GT7 v1.17 Extra Menus exploit.
+- PoC that farms 4 star and engine swap tickets from GT7 v1.17 Extra Menus exploit.

 ## Instructions (Windows only)